-We follow our projects first hand.
+We follow our projects in person.
 Our team leaves every month to bring humanitarian aid to unrecognized spontaneous refugee camps.
 Without intermediaries.

-Strengthened by the experiences gained in Jordan, Iraq, Greece, the Balkans and Romania, SSCh has put its organizational capacity to good use, bringing relief and aid not only to children, the main recipients of the SSCh team’s actions, but to Syrian refugees and displaced persons forced to escapees who find themselves in the spontaneous refugee camps on the borders of Turkey.
-Places of marginalization, poverty, degradation and ‘invisible’ to the authorities and humanitarian organizations.
+Building on its experience in Jordan, Iraq, Greece, the Balkans and Romania, SSCh has put its organizational capacity to good use, bringing relief and aid not only to children, the main target of the team’s work, but also to refugees and displaced people living in extremely vulnerable

 Il team